rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 ### A.1.8 Visual Anagrams with Diffusion Models

-In this section, we create **visual anagrams**—optical illusions where a single image conveys two different meanings depending on how it is viewed.
+In this section, we create visual anagrams—optical illusions where a single image conveys two different meanings depending on how it is viewed.
 Using diffusion models, we can construct an image that appears as one concept when upright, but reveals a completely different interpretation when flipped upside down.

-The key idea is to guide the denoising process using **two different text prompts simultaneously**.
+The key idea is to guide the denoising process using two different text prompts simultaneously.
 At each diffusion step, we compute two noise estimates:
 - \( \epsilon_1 \): obtained by denoising the image normally using prompt \( p_1 \),
 - \( \epsilon_2 \): obtained by flipping the image upside down, denoising it with prompt \( p_2 \), and then flipping the predicted noise back.